The drinking water we supply is of excellent quality and is regularly tested to make sure it remains this way.

 - our management system is effectively used for managing and reporting in accordance with our internal standards and external reporting requirements

 - our management framework reflects strong reporting and monitoring, good resourcing of management structure, established and maintained procedures and a strong commitment to monitoring and achieving compliance with DoH requirements.

 What is in our drinking water?

 We add chlorine to our water supply schemes.
 Chlorine is used as a disinfectant which provides lasting, effective protection from the water treatment plant to your tap.
 It is especially effective where long pipelines and high water temperatures increase the potential for growth of harmful organisms in our water.

 Fluoride is added to some water supply schemes to improve dental health, as directed by the Department of Health (DoH).
 The use of fluoride is regulated by the Fluoridation of Public Water Supplies Act 1966, and the dose rate is set by a steering committee which reports to the Minister for Health.
 For a complete list of the towns where we fluoridate the drinking water supply please see the Drinking Water Quality Annual Report.

 Who regulates our drinking water quality?

 The DoH regulates drinking water quality in Western Australia.
 Our Memorandum of Understanding for Drinking Water with DoH enables the department to audit our water quality, management and reporting systems to ensure we consistently comply with Australian Drinking Water Guidelines.
-Compliance with the Memorandum of Understanding is also a requirement of our Operating Licence, which is issued by the Economic Regulation Authority.
+Compliance with the Memorandum of Understanding is also a requirement of our Water Services Licence, which is issued by the Economic Regulation Authority.

 Schedules 4 to 9 of the Memorandum of Understanding contain lists of substances and materials that may or may not be used in contact with drinking water.
 These schedules are now available from the Department of Health website.